-The Board should consider if the request is an encroachment and consistent with the Comprehensive Plan and compatible with the surrounding area.
+The Board may consider if the request is an introduction of RES 6 into the area.
+The Board may also consider if the request is consistent with the Comprehensive Plan and compatible with the surrounding area.

 Please note: The Board's action on this application is independent to the rezoning and acceptance of the BDP which limits the density.